 That method convinced me to follow certain types of people on Twitter.
 I did my research, discovered these new sources, and began following them.

 One day I followed 20 people, and the second day I followed nine.
-Suddenly, on the second day, I was unable to access my Twitter account and learned, through my social media management program, that Twitter locked my account.
+Suddenly, on the second day, I was unable to access my Twitter account.
+Why did that happen?
+I learned, through my social media management program, that Twitter locked my account.

 I haven’t read Twitter’s terms of service but realize it states that you cannot follow a certain number of people in a given time frame.
 My account was unlocked after I followed Twitter’s instructions.

 Thankfully, this situation wasn’t an annoyance.
-I’ve never depended solely on social media for marketing, and this temporary Twitter lockdown proves that I made a good decision.
+I don’t depend solely on social media for marketing, and this temporary Twitter lockdown proves that I made a good decision.

 You have options

 Do you focus solely on social media for sales, or are your marketing methods diversified?
 Hopefully, for you, the latter is true.